oracle/truffleruby/doc/contributor/cext-values.md

-The built in objects, `true`, `false`, `nil`, and `undefined` are handled specially, and integers are relatively easy because there is a well defined mapping from the native representation to the integer and vice varsa, but to manage objects we need to do a little more work.
+The built in objects, `true`, `false`, `nil`, and `undefined` are handled specially, and integers are relatively easy because there is a well defined mapping from the native representation to the integer and vice versa, but to manage objects we need to do a little more work.

 When we convert an object `VALUE` to its native representation we need to keep the corresponding `ValueWrapper` object alive, and we need to record that mapping from handle to `ValueWrapper` somewhere.
-The mapping from `ValueWrapper` to handle must also be stable, so a symbol or other immutable object that can outlive a context will need to store that mapping somewhere on the `RubyLangage` object.
+The mapping from `ValueWrapper` to handle must also be stable, so a symbol or other immutable object that can outlive a context will need to store that mapping somewhere on the `RubyLanguage` object.

 We achieve all this through a combination of handle block maps and allocators.
 We deal with handles in blocks of 4096, and the current